 4. Sensation - Salamander II

 To be honest, I didn't like Sensation that much when I first heard it.
 Actually, I didn't enjoy playing Salamander II that much either.
-In short, it felt too much a re-hash of the NES predecessor.
+In short, it felt too much like a re-hash of the NES predecessor.

 It was only when I played Keyboardmania III, and heard the new arrangement in that game, that this Gradius soundtrack finally grew on me.
-Eventually, I loved it so much, I drilled myself for a week using a real keyboard to perfect my playing, just so that I could play the re-arranged track again and again at the arcade.
+Eventually, I loved it so much that I drilled myself for a week using a real keyboard to perfect my playing, just so that I could play the re-arranged track again and again at the arcade.

 Ah, those arrogant days at the arcades.
 And the joy of awed-eye spectators watching me do magic on the Keyboardmania III console!
 Needless to say, my fondness for the track made me replay Salamander II again and again.
-Might I brag that I ultimately became quite the expert with it.
+Might I brag that I ultimately became quite the expert with the game.

 3. Starfield - Salamander